awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.DeleteNode.md

 1. Sign in to the AWS Management Console and open the ElastiCache console at [ https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/)\.

-1. From the list in the upper\-right corner, choose the AWS Region of the cluster you want to remove nodes from\.
+1. From the list in the upper\-right corner, choose the AWS Region of the cluster that you want to remove nodes from\.

-1. In the navigation pane, choose the engine running on the cluster you want to remove a node\.
+1. In the navigation pane, choose the engine running on the cluster that you want to remove a node\.

    A list of clusters running the chosen engine appears\.